xobs/libesphttpd/README.md

 how to use libesphttpd to serve files from an ESP8266/ESP32 and illustrate a way to make an user associate the ESP8266/ESP32 with an access point from a standard webbrowser on a PC or mobile phone.

+# SSL Support

+Libesphttpd supports https under FreeRTOS via openssl/mbedtls.

+Enable 'ESPHTTPD_SSL_SUPPORT' during project configuration.
+Note the instructions on including the CA certificate and private key in your project build as the build will fail without the appropriately named files and SSL initialization will fail if the files are not in the correct format.

 # Programming guide

 Programming libesphttpd will require some knowledge of HTTP.
 Knowledge of the exact RFCs isn't needed,